janosh/svelte-multiselect/src/routes/(demos)/infinite-scroll/+page.md

 ### Lazy Loading on Open

 By default, options load when the dropdown opens.
-Set `loadOptionsOnOpen={false}` to disable:
+Set `onOpen: false` to disable:

 ```svelte example id="load-lazy"
 <script lang="ts">